-Restrictions on movement and access imposed by the Government of Israel (GoI) have deterred socio-economic development and resulted in an economy highly dependent on the Israeli market and donor aid.
-Obstacles for economic development are multiple and many-sided: limited access to land, water and other natural resources in the West Bank; segregation from the East Jerusalem market and inadequate public investment in East Jerusalem by the Jerusalem Municipality, as well as limited access to Area C (60% of the West Bank); de facto ban on exports from the Gaza Strip; severe restrictions on import of products considered by Israel to be of "dual use"; disrupting effects of settlement activity and settlers, notably in Area C; difficulty and uncertainty of obtaining movement permits for both Palestinian and foreign nationals.
+Restrictions on movement and access imposed by Israel have deterred socioeconomic development and resulted in an economy highly dependent on the Israeli market and donor aid.
+Obstacles for economic development are multiple and manysided: limited access to land, water and other natural resources in the West Bank; segregation from the East Jerusalem market and inadequate public investment in East Jerusalem by the Jerusalem Municipality, as well as limited access to Area C (60% of the West Bank); de facto ban on exports from the Gaza Strip; severe restrictions on import of products considered by Israel to be of "dual use"; disrupting effects of settlement activity and settlers, notably in Area C; difficulty and uncertainty of obtaining movement permits for both Palestinian and foreign nationals.